 |Payment initiated or still in progress.
 May indicate abandoned payments.

 Note: Your PayPal account is the final record of all payments and refunds.
 There shouldn't be a discrepancy between PayPal and Formsite, but if this situation arises, PayPal takes precedence.

 PayPal Error Messages

-In most cases, if an error occurs you should be able to see more information by viewing the Payment History as noted above.
-There will usually be a detailed message and a Debug ID.
-If you contact PayPal Support it will be helpful to include the Debug ID as this will help them locate details on the specific transaction attempt.
+In most cases, if an error occurs you'll be able to see more information and a PayPal Debug ID by viewing the Payment History as noted above.
+If you contact PayPal Support, it's helpful to include the Debug ID to help them look up details on their end.

-- When you are setting up the integration you may see a warning message related to your account.
-If this happens you may need to perform additional setup within your PayPal account, or contact PayPal's support for more help.
+- When you're setting up the integration, you may see a warning message related to your PayPal account.
+If this happens, you may need to perform additional setup within PayPal, or contact PayPal's support for more help.